cagdasaydemir/interviewQuestions/README.md

 # Interview Questions

-This repo created for colleting and documenting the Recruitment Questions from diffrenet companies.
+This repo created for collecting and documenting the recruitment cases from different companies.
-Also, Im trying to improve my git skills, so there will be lost of git mess.
+Also, I'm trying to improve my git skills, so there will be lots of git mess.

 ## Interviews